28 Jul We transcribe board meetings and all sorts of other audio files

 It has long been the role of administrative and support staff to turn these spoken words into written words to create a formal record.
 However, the role these employees play within a company has changed over the years, and they are finding themselves without the time to complete such tasks; less tedious and time-consuming work is expected of them these days.

 Express Dictate can help you capture information from board meetings and other calls, interviews and general meetings.
-We find Express Dictate easy to use.
+We find Express Dictate easy to use although there are other meeting dictation software providers on the market so we’d encourage you to carry out due diligence on whatever provider you decide to use.

 Moreover, as this is our bread and butter, we truly can be the answer you have been looking for from a time management point of view.
 We can have a full two-to-three-hour meeting transcript with you, fully proofed, within 48 hours (two business days), or a summary call report dictated post-meeting back with you within the same business day.